chiabingxuan/DSA3101-Group-Project/ethics_and_privacy_enhancements/README.md

 * **Note:** In real-world scenarios, passwords should not be shared openly like this.
 Consider using a secure method to transmit passwords.

 ## Anonymizer:
-* The anonymizer tool can be used by either Person A or Person B to anonymize the data for privacy protection once the data is no longer needed.
+* The anonymizer tool should be used by both Person A and B to anonymize the data for privacy protection once the data is no longer needed.
 * Before running the Python script, update the file paths in the script to match your system.
 * Running the script will permanently replace and anonymize sensitive data in the CSV file.